diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 ## Table partitions

 ## Data sample and distribution
 The sample sections shows a small (ten rows) data sample of the current table.
-If the table is partitioned, the user is able to ask for a sample for a given parameter or partition.
+If the table is partitioned, the user is able to retrieve a sample for a given parameter or partition.

 ![Data sample](images/sample.png)

+Metascope will automatically generate insights into your data.
+Automatic jobs will calculate different metrics for each table field, interpret and displays them to the user.

 ![Data distribution](images/data.png)

+The calculation depend on the field type.
+Following metrics are created for the appropriate types:
+* int/double/long: min, max, average, standard derivation, sum
+* boolean,String: min, max, Enum (If the field contains < 255 distinct values, Metascope will interpret is as an enumeration and displays the values)

 ## View storage and transformation information
 ![Storage](images/estorage.png)